Loading Events

 Join your colleagues for this year’s AI Symposium!
 Morning sessions, facilitated by your fellow Highline faculty, will provide opportunities for discussion, idea-sharing, and practical application of learning about genAI in higher education.

-The event will culminate with a virtual keynote from Dr. Brandeis Marshall, Data Equity Specialist and former college professor.
+The event will culminate with a virtual keynote from Dr. Brandeis Marshall, computer scientist, Data Equity Specialist, and former college professor.
 She is the Founder and CEO of DataedX Group, a data ethics learning and development agency for educators, scholars and practitioners to counteract automated oppression efforts with culturally-responsive instruction and strategies.
 Brandeis centers her work and impact on making data and AI concepts snackable to understand for practical implementation from the classroom to the boardroom.

 Schedule: